 Moody's rating agency downgrades Israel’s credit outlook, 'points to a weakening of institutional strength

-Netanyahu and Smotrich downplay report, say the analysts 'do not know the strength of Israeli society'
+Netanyahu and Smotrich downplay report, say analysts 'do not know the strength of Israeli society'

-Moody’s 8-page report warned that the Netanyahu government’s policies risk undermining Israel’s fundamental institutions, including an independent judiciary.
+Moody’s 8-page report warned that the current policies of Netanyahu's government risk undermining Israel’s fundamental institutions, including an independent judiciary.

-“While mass protests have led the government to pause the legislation and seek dialogue with the opposition, the manner in which the government has attempted to implement a wide-ranging reform without seeking broad consensus points to a weakening of institutional strength and policy predictability,” concluded the Moody's report.
+“While mass protests have led the government to pause the legislation and seek dialogue with the opposition, the manner in which the government has attempted to implement a wide-ranging reform without seeking broad consensus points to a weakening of institutional strength and policy predictability,” Moody's report concluded.

 However, Moody's decided to keep Israel’s A1 credit rating, pointing to the country’s “strong economic growth and improving fiscal strength.”